-(b) If water is to be extracted from a groundwater source, river, stream, dam, lake or any other natural feature, please indicate the volume that will be extracted per month: 3 281 200 m3 -- ----------- ----

-(c)Does the development proposal require a water use permit / license from DWS?YESNOIf yes, please submit the necessary application to the DWS and attach proof thereof to this application as an Appendix.
+(b) If water is to be extracted from a groundwater source, river, stream, dam, lake or any other natural feature, please indicate the volume that will be extracted per month: 3 281 200 m (c) Does the development proposal require a water use permit / license from DWS?
+YES NO If yes, please submit the necessary application to the DWS and attach proof thereof to this application as an Appendix.